SModelS/smodels/docs/manual/source/SModelSTools.rst

 A typical
 usage example is: ::

-   smodelsTools.py slhachecker -m 0.001 -s 0.01 -f inputFiles/slha/lightSquarks.slha
+   smodelsTools.py slhachecker -s 0.01 -f inputFiles/slha/lightSquarks.slha

 Running this will print the status flag and a message with potential warnings and error messages.